 Tax breaks / incentives

-Foreign observers often lump Belgium, The Netherlands and Luxemburg together as a single market - the Benelux.
+International observers often group Belgium, The Netherlands and Luxemburg together as a single market as the Benelux region.
 However, all three have different qualities, such as tax incentives and locations.

 The Netherlands film commission and the Netherlands Film Fund are able to offer producers funding for their feature, documentary or animation feature.
-The Netherlands Film Fund is ultimately responsible for supporting film production in the Netherlands and offers a cash rebate on eligible Dutch spend, which went up from 30% to 35% in 2017.
+The Netherlands Film Fund is ultimately responsible for supporting film production in the Netherlands and offers a cash rebate of up to 30% for high-end TV projects, or up to 35% for films.

-High-end TV drama is also covered by the incentive, wtih varying amounts depending on the genre.
+High-end TV drama is also covered by the incentive, with varying amounts depending on the genre.

 The Netherlands and Germany also have a co-production agreement.
 It contains regulations that go beyond the European Convention on Cinematographic Coproduction.
 The arrangement allows co-producers to access national public funds in both countries.